 The Radiological Society of North America (RSNA) Research & Education Foundation awarded a 2013 education scholar grant to Sarabjeet Singh, MD for a project to develop a web-based educational module to optimize radiation doses in 13 countries.

-The Radiological Society of North America (RSNA) Research & Education Foundation awarded a 2013 research fellow grant to Yingbing Wang, MD for her work in PET imaging to monitor response to therapy in multiple myeloma.
+The Radiological Society of North America (RSNA) Research & Education Foundation has awarded research fellow grants to Mass General radiologists in 2013 and 2014.

-The Radiological Society of North America (RSNA) Research & Education Foundation awarded 2013 research resident grants to H. Benjamin Harvey, MD, JD and Rahul A. Sheth, MD for their work in applying imaging to high-risk obstetrical patient screening and focal hepatic lesions respectively.
+The Radiological Society of North America (RSNA) Research & Education Foundation has awarded research resident grants to Mass General radiologists in 2013 and 2014.

 The Society for Nuclear Medicine and Molecular Imaging (SNMMI) presented Mass General pediatric imaging fellow Srikala Narayanan, MD with the 2013 Pediatric Imaging Council Majd-Gilday Young Investigator Award (YIA) to recognize her research contributions to pediatric imaging.